bb010g/betterdiscordctl/README.md

   flag is set due to Flatpak apps being [sandboxed][flatpak-docs].
 A given option argument will be used as the flatpak command to call.

+* `--nix`

+  Automatically detect the default Nix store directories for Discord.

 * `--upgrade-url` (default `https://git.io/bdctl`)

   Use the specified URL for upgrading betterdiscordctl.